Collocations for name - noun

 drop

-She found him rather irritating to talk to; all he did was drop names (= mention the names of famous people he knew or had met in order to impress her).
+All he did was drop names (= mention the names of famous people to impress people).

-She found him rather irritating to talk to; all he did was drop names (= mention the names of famous people he knew or had met in order to impress her).
+All he did was drop names (= mention the names of famous people to impress people).

 invoke